Medical expert of the article

 Tablets 10 mg |

-Anticholinergic properties are noted in all antihistamines with a sedative effect.
-They are usually not used in the elderly and in patients with glaucoma, benign prostatic hyperplasia, delirium, dementia and orthostatic hypotension.
-When taking these medications, dry mouth, reduced vision, urinary retention, constipation, orthostatic hypotension are noted.
+All antihistamines with sedative effect have anticholinergic properties.
+They are generally not used in the elderly and in patients with glaucoma, benign prostatic hyperplasia, delirium, dementia and orthostatic hypotension.
+When taking these drugs, dry mouth, decreased visual acuity, urinary retention, constipation, orthostatic hypotension are observed.

 Drugs